chaoge525/soafee_demo/documentation/manual/sdk.rst

 for example |kernel module compilation|_, |profiling and tracing|_, and
 |runtime package management|_.

-The EWAOL SDK is available as a build target only if ``ewaol-sdk`` is included in ``DISTRO_FEATURES``.
+See :ref:`manual_build_system_sdk` for details on including the SDK on an EWAOL distribution image.

-When building a virtualization SDK distribution image, the SDK will be available on both the Control VM and any EWAOL Guest VMs built during the image build process.
+If the SDK is included on an EWAOL virtualization distribution image, the SDK will be available on both the Control VM and any EWAOL Guest VMs built during the image build process.